-Line 3 - You must provide an explanation in Step 2, Line I, if this is a change to your previously filed return.
+Line 3 - You must provide an explanation in Step 1, Line G, if this is a change to your previously filed return.

-Complete Schedule M, Other Additions and Subtractions for Individuals, and write the total addition amount from Schedule M.
+Complete Schedule M, Other Additions and Subtractions for Individuals, and enter the total addition amount from Schedule M.

-Base Income - Lines 5 through 9
+Step 3: Base Income - Lines 5 through 9

 Any changes that you make to the subtractions on Lines 5 through 7 require corrected support for that line.
-See Form IL-1040-X for a list of supporting documents that you must attach.
-You must also provide an explanation in Step 2, Line I, if this is a change to your previously filed return.
+You must also provide an explanation in Step 1, Line G, if this is a change to your previously filed return.